 Dr Russell Coade

-Professional BackgroundOver 34 years' experience in the development of inspection and NDT programs for major plant and equipment, development of inspection procedures and assessment criteria.
+Professional BackgroundOver 37 years' experience in the development of inspection and NDT programs for major plant and equipment, development of inspection procedures and assessment criteria.
+Plant inspections and risk assessments for compliance with the Plant Regulations.
+Development of risk-based inspection programs.
 Pressure vessel inspection and data management systems.
-Development and auditing of pressure equipment management systems (A.S.
-3873).
-Plant inspections and risk assessments for compliance with the Plant Regulations.
+Development and auditing of pressure equipment management systems (AS 3873).

 Areas of Expertise